iam-io/documentation/docs/DOC_1_getStarted.md

 Hi!
 Awesome that you are interested in our service.

-With IAM you can attach a "Buy" button to any image.
+With IAM you can attach a **"Buy button"** to any image.
 Other websites can start selling your products by embedding a simple code snippet.
+The embedded camouflaged webshop will look like a regular picture ;) !